from a handpicked tutor in LIVE 1-to-1 classes

 Domain and Range of Trigonometric Functions

-What is Domain and Range of Trigonometric Functions?
+What are the Domain and Range of Trigonometric Functions?

 We know that sine function is the ratio of the perpendicular and hypotenuse of a right-angled triangle.
 The domain and range of trigonometric function sine are given by: